Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 The everyday as well as the game performance are actually very good, which is not surprising with a Snapdragon 888 and 12 GB RAM, but every now and then there are minor stutters or delays, especially when you switch from the outer to the inner display or quickly between some apps back and forth.
 The performance is good, but I expect a little more from a smartphone that costs just under 2.000 euros.
 Samsung could definitely improve this with future updates.
 However, where there is no need for improvement is the excellent RAM management, because apps stay open in the background even after a long time.

-Last but not least, I would like to quickly talk about the heat development, which is a big problem with some smartphones with the Qualcomm Snapdragon 888 Proproblem.
-The Z Fold3 does get noticeably warm from time to time, but it's nothing to worry about and overall Samsung has done a decent job here.
-A Realme gt, Sony Xperia 5III or Xiaomi Mi 11 Ultra with the Snapdragon 888 became (significantly) warmer in my everyday use.
+Last but not least, I would like to quickly talk about heat development, which is a big problem with some smartphones with the Qualcomm Snapdragon 888.
+The Z Fold3 does get noticeably warm from time to time, but it is by no means worrying and overall Samsung has done a good job here.
+Realme gt, Sony Xperia 5III or Xiaomi Mi 11 Ultra with the Snapdragon 888 became (significantly) warmer in my everyday use.

 Battery - the main weakness